 Fiddle links

-That said, though, as Henry Van Dyke said,
+As Henry Van Dyke said, though:

 "Use the talents you possess - for the woods would be a very silent place if no birds sang except for the best."